Vivek23456/MYPORTFOLIO-/README.md

 GitHub: Vivek23456

-Made with ❤️ using React, TypeScript, and Tailwind CSS © 2025 Vivek Atkari.
+Made with ❤️ using React, TypeScript, and Tailwind CSS

+## License
+This is my personal portfolio.
+© 2025 Vivek Atkari.
 All Rights Reserved.

-This project is my personal portfolio.
-You may not use or claim it as your own.
+You may view this project, but you are not allowed to copy or claim it as your own.